 It was bread that rose to arias sung in Italian by Domingo, Te Kanawa, Taddei; an extravaganza of opportunistic lust and betrayal and hell on earth—all of that—the laments, the bragging, the recriminations were in the bread and Charlie wanted to know if he’d get a rise out of it.

-He took my hand, kissed each knuckle delicately, and placed my hand in
+He took my hand, kissed each knuckle delicately, and placed my hand in his lap.

 He was lovely.